bluebird75/luaunit/README.md

 The version of the main branch on GitHub is always stable and can be used safely.

-On Linux, you can also install it into your Lua directories

-    sudo python doit.py install

-If that fail, edit the function `install()` in the file `doit.py` to adjust the Lua version and installation directory.
-It uses, by default, Linux paths that depend on the version.

 ### History

 #### Version 3.4 - 20.
 December 2020